Regional Housing Strategy

 The Growth Management Policy Board led the development of the strategy over the past 18 months.
 During this time the board developed a work plan for the project, reviewed the Regional Housing Needs Assessment in detail and developed draft strategies to address housing supply, stability, and subsidy and completed a public comment period on the draft.

-The Growth Management Policy Board has recommended draft Regional Housing Strategy.
+The Growth Management Policy Board has recommended draft Regional Housing Strategy(External link).
 The Executive Board will be asked to adopt the strategy in the next few months.

 Homes provided by the private market are an integral part of housing in the region.
 But the private market alone can’t provide housing for all residents.